Learn then Decide: A Learning Approach for Designing Data Marketplaces: Background

-This paper designs a mechanism for data marketplaces that enables the seller to effectively price and sell datasets at each round $t$ to arriving buyers.
-We seek to integrate both an auction mechanism, which gathers market information, and a posted-price mechanism, which provides a consistent price for subsequent buyers.
-This hybrid approach is motivated by the model setup in Section \ref{sec:setup}, where buyers have a limited waiting period and must decide whether to purchase before exiting the market.
-This framework aligns with the broader real-world trend of transitioning from auctions to posted pricing, driven by increasing buyer impatience and the seller’s preference for operational simplicity \citep{EinavEtAl2018}.
+This paper designs a mechanism for data marketplaces that enables the seller to effectively price and sell datasets at each round~$t$ to arriving buyers.
+Since the mechanism operates identically in each round, we fix any $t\in\{1,\ldots,T\}$ and omit the round index in this subsection.
+The mechanism integrates two components: an auction phase, which elicits bids and captures market information, and a posted-price phase, which offers a uniform price to subsequent buyers.
+This hybrid structure reflects the model setup in Section~\ref{sec:setup}, where buyers face limited waiting periods and must decide whether to purchase before exiting the market.
+It also mirrors a broader real-world trend in which markets have shifted from auctions to posted pricing, driven by increasing buyer impatience and the seller’s preference for operational simplicity \citep{EinavEtAl2018}.

-The designed mechanism aims to satisfy two fundamental incentive properties: individual rationality and incentive compatibility.
-A mechanism is \emph{individual-rational} if buyers always receive non-negative utility from participating \citep{Vickrey1961}.
-A mechanism is \emph{incentive-compatible} if buyers maximize their utility by bidding truthfully, with no incentive to misrepresent their valuations \citep{Groves1973}.
-By ensuring that buyers have no incentive to manipulate their participation or bids, such mechanisms encourage engagement and truthful bidding \citep{Myerson1981}.
+For a mechanism to function effectively, it must satisfy key incentive properties that guarantee buyer participation and truthful bidding.
+In the MAPP framework, these properties are individual rationality (IR) and incentive compatibility (IC).
+While the concepts originate from classical mechanism design \citep{Vickrey1961,Groves1973,Myerson1981}, we adapt their definitions to our two-phase setting of an auction followed by posted pricing.